A1y0sh4/Summary-of-Communist-Manifesto/README.md

 The dissolution of old ideas goes hand in hand with the dissolution of the old conditions of life.
 The communist revolution is the most radical break with traditional property relations: no wonder if in the course of its development it breaks most radically with traditional ideas.
 ##
-The Communists disdain to conceal their views and aims.
+Communists disdain to conceal their views and aims.
 They openly declare that their ends can be attained only by the forcible overthrow of all existing social conditions.

 Let the ruling classes tremble at a communist revolution!